psamuels00/artwork/README.md

 _None_

 ### Medium priority
-- get some better pics of Starry Night and the Beach Boardwalk
+- get some better pics of the Beach Boardwalk
 - Next/Prev should wraparound
 - eliminate cursor-not-allowed on doodles image page since disabled next/prev are not right, and it doesn't work at all for mobile